muchobien/porkbun-rs/README.md

 # Rust library for accessing the Porkbun API

-An Porkbun API client written in 🦀.
+A Porkbun API client written in 🦀.

 [Porkbun](https://porkbun.com/) is a 🦀 client library for accessing the Porkbun API.